adelagon/automating-tests-in-python/README.md

 # Automating Tests in Python

 ## About
-This is a collection of jupyter notebooks that have code code snippets about how to automate different kinds of tests in python.
+This is a collection of jupyter notebooks that have code snippets about how to automate different kinds of tests in python.

 * [Unit Tests](chapter-1-unit-testing.ipynb)
 * [Integration Tests](chapter-2-integration-testing.ipynb)